-Ryan Ma is preparing a crowdfunding campaign for PD Micro — an Arduino-compatible, Pro Micro-style breadboard-friendly development board featuring USB Type-C Power Delivery capabilities.
+Ryan Ma has launched a crowdfunding campaign for PD Micro — an Arduino-compatible, Pro Micro-style breadboard-friendly development board featuring USB Type-C Power Delivery capabilities.

 The PD Micro includes an Arduino Pro Micro-compatible pinout, plus screw terminals for the USB Power Delivery portion: Configurable using the bundled library, these terminals offer 5-20V output from a 5V USB Power Delivery-compatible power supply connected to the board's USB Type-C connector.